-After examining the evaluation approach and assessments made by the tender evaluation subpanel, the Committee resolved to recommend the appointment of Mr Peter Sexton to conduct the financial audit of VAGO.
-Mr Sexton is a principal of WHK Howarth Melbourne, part of WHK Group Limited, a public listed company.
-Mr Sexton provided a conforming tender, is a member of the Institute of Chartered Accountants and is a registered company auditor.
-The Committee considers that Mr Sexton has good experience in auditing and demonstrated a relevant audit approach and understanding of the responsibilities demanded of a financial auditor of VAGO.
+In that Report, the PAEC recommended the appointment of Mr Peter Sexton to conduct the financial audit of VAGO for a three year period.
+Mr Sexton was then an Audit Principal of WHK Howarth Melbourne (now known as Crowe Howarth Melbourne), part of WHK Group Ltd. The PAEC considered, among other criteria, that Mr Sexton had provided a conforming tender, is a member of the Institute of Chartered Accountants and is a registered company auditor.
+The PAEC recommended that:1